No Randy Moss, no Terrell Owens? Bill Polian says neither deserves Hall of Fame

 In today’s edition of “Stay off my lawn!” we present Bill Polian.

-Polian, the former Buffalo Bills, Carolina Panthers and Indianapolis Colts general manager who was part of the Pro Football Hall of Fame’s Class of 2015, said on Monday that if it were up to him, neither Terrell Owens nor Randy Moss would be enshrined in the Hall.
+Polian, the former Buffalo Bills, Carolina Panthers and Indianapolis Colts general manager who was part of the Pro Football Hall of Fame’s class of 2015, said on Monday that if it were up to him, neither Terrell Owens nor Randy Moss would be enshrined in the Hall.

 To which we say: are you crazy, Bill Polian?!?